How we Wound Up in New Seabury

 Alto III

 With a condo in town, we no longer needed a big boat to live on.
 After worrying about five named storms in 2024, I was ready to downsize.
 We sold Alto II and bought a new Ranger Tugs outboard R25, Alto III, with a trailer.
-We can pull her out in an hour if bad weather threatens.
-We store the trailer for $100/mo on a friend’s oversize house lot a few minutes from the condo.
+We could pull her

 Cape Cod

-We can go to Menemsha, Vineyard Haven, Oak Bluffs, but mostly to Edgartown and attach Alto to a mooring ball in the harbor ($40/night) and radio for a tender to pick us up ($4)
+We go to Menemsha, Vineyard Haven, Oak Bluffs, but mostly to Edgartown and attach Alto to a mooring ball in the harbor ($40/night) and radio for a tender to pick us up ($4)

 and deliver us to the town dock.